 I grew up in a suburb of Boston, which was predominantly white and far from Latin America, both geographically and socially.
 But I was concerned about social justice from a young age.
 My dad used to tell me stories of participating in anti-Vietnam War protests, and both my parents are active in local politics, even in their late 60s.
 As a high school student in the 1990s, I spent two summers living in remote villages in rural Latin America, through Amigos de las Americas.
 The experience inspired me to think critically about where I had come from and to keep learning more.
 I have since lived and worked in Colombia, Brazil, Peru, Ecuador, Honduras, the Dominican Republic, and especially Mexico.
 Through these experiences, I also became fluent in Spanish.

-My first book, Pathways to Politics (California, expected 2018) started as my dissertation and focuses on how undocumented, Oaxacan migrant communities confront globalization.
+My first book, Undocumented Politics (California, 2018) began as my doctoral dissertation.
+The book focuses on how undocumented, Oaxacan migrant communities confront a process of globalization in which they are economically marginalized and politically excluded.
 I look at these politics both in the United States and on the Mexican side.
 In contrast to many studies of transnational migrants, I contrast two, distinct groups and processes of migration.
 The comparison enables me to show how migrant communities develop different attitudes about exclusion and take different actions to fight it.
 I find that local, city-level power dynamics shape people’s ideas about where they belong – as well as their chances to act.
 In the face of global pressures, inclusive local treatment gives migrant communities a leg up.
 Even before migrants leave Mexico, communal governance in their hometowns can help them access better opportunities.
 Likewise, when migrants live in US cities that offer them services and some form of protection, they feel hopeful and begin fighting to prove they should stay in the United States.
 By contrast, when US cities subject migrants to arbitrary deportation and uncertainty, they feel hostile and alienated.
 Yet migrants are also creative.
 Some of them connect to their counterparts in Mexico for a sense of relief, building movements for alternative globalization – or what they call a “right not to migrate.”
 Migration also weighs heavily on hometown politics.
-Yet to understand the relationship between migration and so-called “development,” we have to look closely at migrants’ pathways.
+Yet to understand the relationship between migration and so-called “development,” we have to look closely at migrants’ pathways – or histories.
 Hometown demands of the Mexican state look very different depending on the treatment their migrants face in the United States.
-In short, resistance is a process: built in the interplay between the places migrants leave and the places they end up.
+In short, resistance is a process: built in the interplay between the places migrants go and the places they leave behind.

-In 2018, I am beginning a new research project that explores the everyday politics of deportees.
+In 2018, I am beginning a new research project that explores both the broad and the everyday politics of deportation.
 Together with a fantastic PhD student at UCSD, Fatima Khayar Camara, I am examining the conditions that enable deportees to re-engage politically with Mexico and/or to continue fighting for inclusion in the United States.
 As part of this project, we also look at how deportees get channeled into even cheaper labor in Mexico than in the US, and at how the fragmentation of deportees’ families shapes their politics.
 In 2018 and 2019, we are working with a team of undergraduate researchers to do surveys and interviews at shelters in Tijuana which house deportees.
 Now that I live at the border in San Diego, “global” inequalities between the US and Mexico are just outside my door.
-I have a young son, and I hope that as he grows up he will learn firsthand about the inequities I encountered when I first traveled to Latin America.
+I have a two-year-old son and daughter on the way, and I hope that as they grow up they will learn firsthand about the inequities I encountered when I first went to Latin America.

 In all of my work, my goal is to identify on-the-ground ways to help excluded groups build more dignified, equitable lives.
 I hope to reveal how the actions of people of privilege reinforce or alleviate inequalities, and to highlight ways that regular people can work at the local level to encourage social change.